jamesc83/dmg/dmg-read-more/README.md

 ## What it does

 - Adds a Gutenberg block `dmg-read-more/read-more` that lets editors search for and attach a post link using InspectorControls.
+- Adds the 'dmg-read-more' class to the containing paragraph tag of the link
 - Provides two WP-CLI utilities to locate posts that include the block:
 - `wp dmg-read-more-search` - uses WP_Query with a commented out section for a wp prepare implementaion